 The changes to the Irrigation Ordinance were reviewed.
 The length of irrigation service interruption during which water delivery has been unavailable before District responsibility and customer refunds are issued was examined.
-The Committee agreed and compromised on 3 days for the issue.
+The Committee agreed and compromised over 3 days on the issue.
 The antiquated infrastructure has been a challenge.
 This paired with weekend staffing were reasons for the need to give the District 3 days to remedy water delivery issues.